-- In NoleNetwork, click on "On-Campus Interviews" located on the right of the homepage. - Fill out all required fields for the request, add at least one job, and submit for review. - Once your schedule is confirmed, you will receive additional information to help make your interviews a success. - Pre-Select: allows students to submit resumes for consideration then the employer chooses who they want to interview.
+- In NoleNetwork, click on "OCR/Interviews" located in the left-side menu. - Fill out all required fields for the request, add at least one job, and submit for review. - Once your schedule is confirmed, you will receive additional information to help make your interviews a success. - Pre-Select: allows students to submit resumes for consideration, then the employer chooses who they want to interview.
 Please make these requests at least three weeks in advance. - Open: any student who meets the qualifications set by the employer can automatically sign up for a slot.
-Request at least two weeks in advance. - Room Only: employers will create their own schedule, usually from students met at an event, job posting, or resume book/referral.
+Request at least two weeks in advance. - Room Only: employers will create their own schedule, usually from students met at an event, job posting, or résumé book/referral.